ashtonw7/writing-with-no-purpose/posts/door-to-door.md

 This one seems the easiest to sell since it’s all theoretical.
 I show up to a guy’s house and sell him on a big idea that I have.
 Then he does whatever he wants with it.
 It’s his now.

-But you guessed, no bites so far.
+But you guessed it, no bites so far.
 I haven’t sold a single idea.
 Here’s how the conversation usually goes:

 “You want to sell me an idea?”